alberthaff/ngx-papaparse/docs/index.md

 $ npm install ngx-papaparse@4 --save
 ```

-## Getting started

-Papa Parse is automatically imported to your project.
-Simply start using the `Papa`-service.
+Once installed, Papa Parse is automatically imported to your project.

 # Parsing CSV
 The `papa.parse()` function can either parse synchronously: